 The human ear does not spontaneously restore lost or damaged hair cells, making hearing loss a permanent condition.
 Today, there are no FDA-approved therapeutic options for SNHL.

-FX-322 is designed to treat the underlying cause of sensorineural hearing loss (SNHL) by regenerating hair cells through activation of progenitor cells already present in the cochlea.
+FX-322 is designed to treat the underlying cause of sensorineural hearing loss (SNHL) by regenerating sensory hair cells through activation of progenitor cells already present in the cochlea.

 There are also further direct and indirect impacts on individuals suffering from SNHL.
-Hearing loss can profoundly effect an individual’s ability to participate in social interactions, which can lead to feelings of loneliness, isolation, and frustration.
+Hearing loss can profoundly affect an individual’s ability to participate in social interactions, which can lead to feelings of loneliness, isolation, and frustration.
 Untreated hearing loss is also correlated with dementia and depression.